 The International Day for Street Children takes place on April 12th.
 The day provides a platform for the millions of street children around the world to speak out so that their rights cannot be ignored.

-This year our main theme for the Day was a celebration of the United Nations agreeing to develop a General Comment on Children in Street Situations and the positive impact it will have on street children and the organisations that support them.
+Last year our main theme for the Day was a celebration of the United Nations agreeing to develop a General Comment on Children in Street Situations and the positive impact it will have on street children and the organisations that support them.

-This year we also continued our #TweetForTheStreet campaign on social media to make the children voices heard.
+We also continued our #TweetForTheStreet campaign on social media to make the children voices heard.
 You can find out more about the day at www.streetchildrenday.org.

 High profile supporters of the day have included Steven Gerrard, Danny Boyle, John Major and Bianca Jagger.